Transformers (film): Box office

 The film was released in 10 international markets on June 28, 2007, including Australia, New Zealand, Singapore, and the Philippines.
 Transformers made $29.5 million in its first weekend, topping the box office in 10 countries.
 It grossed $5.2 million in Malaysia, becoming the most successful film in the country's history.
 Transformers opened in China on July 11 and became the second highest-grossing foreign film in the country (behind Titanic), making $37.3 million.
 Its opening there set a record for a foreign language film, making $3 million.
 The film was officially released in the United Kingdom on July 27, making £8.7 million, and helped contribute to the biggest attendance record ever for that weekend.
 It was second at the UK box office, behind The Simpsons Movie.
 In South Korea, Transformers recorded the largest audience for a foreign film in 2007 and the highest foreign revenue of the film.

-Worldwide, Transformers was the highest-grossing non-sequel film in 2007 with over $709.7 million, making it Bay's fourth highest-grossing film to date, with three of its sequels surpassing it.
+Worldwide, Transformers was the highest-grossing non-sequel film in 2007 with $709.7 million, making it Bay's fourth highest-grossing film to date, with three of its sequels surpassing it.
 It was also the fifth highest-grossing film of 2007 worldwide, behind Pirates of the Caribbean: At World's End, Harry Potter and the Order of the Phoenix, Spider-Man 3 and Shrek the Third.